cloudflare/cloudflare-docs/content/dns/nameservers/custom-nameservers/account-custom-nameservers.md

 To remove ACNS from a zone, first update your nameservers to stop using ACNS:

-  * If you are using [Cloudflare Registrar](/registrar/), use the [Set ACNS Related Zone Metadata endpoint](/api/operations/account-level-custom-nameservers-usage-for-a-zone-set-account-custom-nameserver-related-zone-metadata) to change the `enabled` parameter to `false`, and then [contact Cloudflare Support](/support/contacting-cloudflare-support/) to set your nameservers back to the regular Cloudflare branded nameservers.
+  * If you are using [Cloudflare Registrar](/registrar/), use the [Set ACNS Related Zone Metadata endpoint](/api/operations/account-level-custom-nameservers-usage-for-a-zone-set-account-custom-nameserver-related-zone-metadata) to change the `enabled` parameter to `false`, and then [contact Cloudflare Support](/support/contacting-cloudflare-support/) to set your nameservers back to the regular Cloudflare-branded nameservers.
-  * If you are not using [Cloudflare Registrar](/registrar/), modify the domain's registrar to use your regular Cloudflare branded nameservers and then use the [Set ACNS Related Zone Metadata endpoint](/api/operations/account-level-custom-nameservers-usage-for-a-zone-set-account-custom-nameserver-related-zone-metadata) to set the `enabled` parameter to `false`.
+  * If you are not using [Cloudflare Registrar](/registrar/), modify the domain's registrar to use your regular Cloudflare-branded nameservers and then use the [Set ACNS Related Zone Metadata endpoint](/api/operations/account-level-custom-nameservers-usage-for-a-zone-set-account-custom-nameserver-related-zone-metadata) to set the `enabled` parameter to `false`.

 ### 2. Delete ACNS names or sets